presbrey/ollamafarm/README.md

 ## License

-This project is licensed under the [LICENSE](LICENSE.txt) file in the root directory of this repository.
+This project is licensed under the [MIT LICENSE](LICENSE.txt) file in the root directory of this repository.